 Communicate with your remote workers daily, at a minimum.
 Let them know they’re an important part of the team.
 Email, text, phone, video conference, or Slack — whatever tool you use, keep the lines of communication open with your team.
 Forbes suggests treating remote team members like on-site employees and treating on-site workers like remote team members.
 In short, make yourself equally accessible to both remote and on-site employees.

-Schedule regular face-to-face meetings, either in personal or online.
+Schedule regular face-to-face meetings, either in person or online.
 Humans are social animals, and we need connection.
 When managing a remote workforce, it’s important to take every opportunity to create real connections.

 Set Clear Goals And A Definite Structure